matteovilla14/OpenFOAMPost/README.md

 source init.sh
 ```

-⚠️**NOTE**: `source init.sh` command is always required before starting to work on this project in order to initialize all the enviromnent variables properly!
+**⚠️NOTE:** `source init.sh` command is always required before starting to work on this project in order to initialize all the enviromnent variables properly!

 Hence, by calling :
 ```